Zheng He: Commemoration

 In the People's Republic of China, 11 July is Maritime Day (中国航海日, Zhōngguó Hánghǎi Rì) and is devoted to the memory of Zheng He's first voyage.
 Initially Kunming Changshui International Airport was to be named Zheng He International Airport.

 In 2015, Emotion Media Factory dedicated a special multimedia show "Zheng He is coming" for amusement park Romon U-Park (Ningbo, China).
 The show became a finalist of the amusement industry prestigious Brass Rings Awards by IAAPA.

 Zheng He is the namesake of the ROCS Cheng Ho missile frigate in Taiwan.

 The People's Liberation Army Navy ship Zheng He (AX-81) is a Chinese training ship named for him.
 Like her namesake, she serves as a goodwill ambassador for China, becoming the first Chinese Navy ship to visit the United States in 1989 and completing a circumnavigation of the globe in 2012.

-The proposed sample-return spacecraft Tianwen-2 was originally named ZhengHe.
+The sample-return spacecraft Tianwen-2 was originally named ZhengHe.
+It launched in 2025 with the mission to explore Near-Earth asteroid 2016 HO3.

-Its mission to explore Near-Earth asteroid 2016 HO3 is scheduled to launch in 2024.
+Named after the explorer, the Zheng He Seamount is an underwater mountain in the Arabian Sea.
+It is located southwest of Socotra island at 11°44′18″N 55°08′18″E.